lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

+    Note the relatively small timestep of :math:`0.0005\,\text{ps}` used.
+Reactive force field usually requires smaller timestep than classical one.
-    At the start of the equilibration, you can see that the temperature deviates from the target temperature of 300 K, but after a few picoseconds it reaches the target value:
+    When running *input.lammps* with LAMMPS, you can see that the temperature deviates from the target temperature of `300\,\text{K}` at the start of the equilibration, but that after a few steps it reaches the target value:

 .. code-block:: bw

    Step  Temp           E_pair         E_mol          TotEng         Press
    0     300           -5084.7276      0             -5058.3973     -1515.7017
    100   237.49462     -5075.4114      0             -5054.5671     -155.05545
    200   238.86589     -5071.9168      0             -5050.9521     -498.15029
    300   220.04074     -5067.1113      0             -5047.7989     -1514.8516